bombcheck/FB.Light/README.md

 * Static color can be selected with a decent, delay-free colorwheel.
 * Many different effect-modes which can be tweaked and customized.
 They look great on both strips and matrices.
 * Customizable, scrolling, NTP-driven clock (only useful on a matrix).
 Can be combined with the other effects.
+* Run custom scrolling text via API (only useful on a matrix).
+Can be combined with the other effects.
 * API to integrate the controller in existing home automation environments.
 * Firmware upgradeable via web interface.
 * Debug-Output can be viewed via telnet session.